 for ( int i = count; i >0; i--)

 SelectedItem is one item, use SelectedItems to get all selected items:

 Add also this in the constructor:

-checkedListBox1.SelectionMode = SelectionMode.MultiExtended; // a user can select multiple items using the CTRL key, SHIFT key and the arrow keys
+checkedListBox1.SelectionMode = SelectionMode.MultiExtended; // a user can select multiple items using the CTRL key, SHIFT key and the arrow keys// OR:

 checkedListBox1.SelectionMode = SelectionMode.MultiSimple; // if a user clicked on a selected item in the list box, that item will be deselected, and if the user clicked on a deselected item in the list box, that item will be selected

 In some cases, my signature will be longer than my message...